lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 example, if a product title is ‘Mechanical feeling gaming keyboard’, the type would be ‘keyboard’.
 This model aimed to categorize products effectively for further analysis and comparison.

 #### Annotation Guidelines
 To create this model, I queried a dataset of 630 product titles from the database, which I expanded to 3245 documents with iterative annotation and training.
-To annotate these product titles, I used Doccano, which I ran through a docker container on my local machine.
+To annotate these product titles, I used Doccano (an open-source annotation tool), which I ran through a docker container on my local machine.
 For each title I found the products 'type' according to the following definition:
   1. Type - The word or words that specify what the product is, within the context of a broader category; there can be multiple types in a product; the type should always be describing the product, not what the product is made up of or made from.

 #### Reformatting
-For labeling, I decided to use Doccano, an open-source annotation tool.
-However, the data extracted from the database came in JSON, whereas Doccano accepts
-JSON Lines.
-To address this, I wrote a Python script that converted JSON documents into JSON Lines.
+Since the data queried from the database came in JSON, and Doccano only accepts JSON Lines, I wrote a Python script that converted JSON documents into JSON Lines.

 _Figure 8: Json to Json Lines Function_
 ![json to jsonl](https://github.com/user-attachments/assets/e67c4be5-c794-4a8c-8a89-703f7955a328)

-Figure 8 shows the function used to convert the JSON document pulled from the database into a Json Lines format, so it will be accepted by Doccano.
+Figure 8 shows the function used to convert the JSON document pulled from the database into a Json Lines format.

 Similarly, after the annotation was done, I had to reformat the JSON Lines documents into SpaCy's required format.
 This involved: